 Why it’s important to have a pension if you’re self-employed

-While almost 50% of employees are paying into a pension, amongst self-employed workers the figure is only 18%.
+While the vast majority of employees are paying into a pension, amongst self-employed workers the figure is only 18%.
 Employers are obliged to automatically enrol their employees into a workplace pension scheme but if you’re self-employed then it’s up to you to start a pension.

-This means that many self-employed people may struggle to make ends meet in later life, as the maximum state pension is currently only £155.65 a week, and the state pension age is rising.
+This means that many self-employed people may struggle to make ends meet in later life, as the maximum State Pension is currently only £179.60 a week (2021/22), and the State Pension age is rising.

 Not only is pension saving an important consideration if you’re self-employed, but pensions come with some unique benefits, including:

-- You get at least 25% pension tax relief from the government, so if you pay in £8,000, the government effectively adds £2,000 to your pension.
+- You get a 25% tax top up from the government, so if you pay in £100, the government effectively adds £25 to your pension.

 - Good pension plans give you low-cost access to professional investment managers who invest your money in a range of assets, which is a sensible way of managing risk.